Gamikaru/blogd-blog-app-fullstack-m91015/client/DevOps/ComparativeAnalysisLoginPageCodeBloggsStackOverflow.md

 **Introduction**

-This analysis compares the Lighthouse reports of two login pages: Stack Overflow's login page and Codeblogg's login page.
-The comparison focuses on four key areas evaluated by Lighthouse—Performance, Accessibility, Best Practices, and SEO—to identify where Codeblogg performs better or worse than Stack Overflow.
-The goal is to highlight areas for improvement and recognize strengths in Codeblogg's login page.
+This analysis compares the Lighthouse reports of two login pages: Stack Overflow's login page and Codeblog's login page.
+The comparison focuses on four key areas evaluated by Lighthouse—Performance, Accessibility, Best Practices, and SEO—to identify where Codeblog performs better or worse than Stack Overflow.
+The goal is to highlight areas for improvement and recognize strengths in Codeblog's login page.

 ---

 **Performance Comparison**

 - **Stack Overflow:** **83**
-- **Codeblogg:** **56**
+- **Codeblog:** **56**

 **Analysis:**

-Codeblogg's login page underperforms in the Performance category compared to Stack Overflow.
+Codeblog's login page underperforms in the Performance category compared to Stack Overflow.
 Key performance metrics indicate areas where optimization is needed.

-**Codeblogg's Key Metrics:**
+**Codeblog's Key Metrics:**

 - **First Contentful Paint (FCP):** 3.1 s
 - **Largest Contentful Paint (LCP):** 5.6 s